Rawhide Youth Services breaks ground on expansion project; Cherry Starr attends

 NEW LONDON, Wis.
-(WFRV)-Cherry Starr was in Northeast Wisconsin checking in on an organization that has meant so much to her and her husband Bart Starr over the years.
+(WFRV) – Cherry Starr was in Northeast Wisconsin checking in on Rawhide Youth Services, an organization that has meant so much to her and her late husband Bart Starr over the years.

-That organization is Rawhide Youth Services.
-It provides emotional, behavioral, and mental support for at-risk and troubled youth and has eight locations throughout Wisconsin.
+Rawhide Youth Services provides emotional, behavioral, and mental support for at-risk and troubled youth and has eight locations throughout Wisconsin.
 The Starr’s co-founded the organization and have been a part of it since 1965.

-Bart Starr, the Packers legendary Hall of Fame and Super Bowl winning quarterback, passed away in 2019.
+Bart Starr, Green Bay Packers Hall of Famer and Super Bowl-winning quarterback, passed away in 2019.

 “Never in a million years did I dream it would become the community it is today, I know Bart is up there smiling down on us right now,” says Cherry Starr.